DataONEorg/dataone-keycloak/README.md

 ## Adding ORCID provider

-DataONE uses [orcid.org](https://orcid.org) as an identity provider to common subject identifiers for people across the repository network for both authrntication and access control purposes.
+DataONE uses [orcid.org](https://orcid.org) as an identity provider for common subject identifiers for people across the repository network for both authentication and access control purposes.
 This chart installs the [EOSC keycloak-orcid](https://github.com/eosc-kc/keycloak-orcid) provider plugin to enable login via ORCID identitities.

 ## Switching to Codecentric chart